SwissCore92/comfyui-telegram-suite/README.md

 <details><summary>Telegram Bot
 </summary>
-This node loads your Telegram bot and (optionally) sets a default chat.
+This node loads your Telegram bot and (optionaly) sets a default chat.

 You can configure it via: `ComfyUI/user/default/telegram-suite/config.json`
 </details>